L.E.O.R.F.

 LEORF Helps LEOs and their Families

 Law Enforcement Officers put their lives on the line every day to keep us safe, run into danger while the rest of us run from it, and come to our aid each and every time we call for their assistance.
 They do so selflessly to protect us and our communities.
-The Law Enforcement Officers Relief Fund (LEORF) provides immediate assistance to Law Enforcement Officers or their immediate surviving family member.
-The funds are to provide some assistance in transition of long-term recovery not to make them whole.
+The Law Enforcement Officers Relief Fund (LEORF) provides immediate assistance to Law Enforcement Officers injured in the line of duty or their immediate surviving family members if killed in the line of duty.

 Our Organization Values